 - May be overkill for small trampolines

-3. Payivsve Heavy Duty Trampoline Stakes Kit
+3. Payivsve Heavy Duty Trampoline Stakes Kit with Drill Option

-- Drill or manual installation offers flexibility for different user preferences
+- Drill or manual installation

-- Anti-rust coated metal provides long-term outdoor protection
+- Anti-rust coated metal

-- Drill needed for fastest install
+- Requires drill for fastest install

-- Limited to 4 anchors per kit
+- Limited to 4 anchors per set

 4. MightyPhine 12" Trampoline Anchors with Straps